 In the internal pilot trial, NHS resource use data will be collected by bespoke trial CRFs (secondary care) and compared with TARN database records.
 This preliminary inspection of overlapping methods of data capture will allow us to optimise efficient data collection in the full trial without sacrificing completeness.
-In the pilot trial we additionally plan to collect anonymised 'trauma timelines' (these are timelines routinely recorded by trained trauma scribes in ED, together with anonymised information where subsequent interventions occur in operating theatres e.g anaesthetic charts and "pick" sheets) where available.
+We additionally plan to collect anonymised 'trauma timelines' (these are timelines routinely recorded by trained trauma scribes in ED) during the pilot trial, together with anonymised information where subsequent interventions occur in operating theatres (e.g anaesthetic charts and "pick" sheets), where available, throughout the duration of the trial.
+These will be collected via upload to the trial database under 'Health Economic document upload'.
 While it is not our intention to micro-cost every aspect of trauma care, review of these timelines will be carried out to enhance our understanding of the trauma pathway and to inform and validate our costing approach (for instance with regards to procedural times and staff requirements).
 Any analysis based on these timelines will be exploratory.